 In order to create data, make sure the "My RAA" map layer is turned on.
 This is the layer that will house all of the points you create, and turning it off means also not showing any points you created.
 Once "My RAA" is checked on (it is on by default), click or touch the map marker icon button below the Home icon on the left side of the map.
 After you click or touch the map marker icon button, click or touch a location on the map.
 You just created a map marker!
 Now, click or touch the map marker you created.
 You can give it a name, and select a type and or species.
 Selecting a type and or species of your marker will change the marker icon, and add that information to the marker popup!
 Again, this will be saved in the premium version of the application to all of your devices, but not in the free version (it will disappear once you revisit the page).

 You can create a marker from your current location by turning on geolocation, clicking or touching your current location marker to see the popup, and clicking the map marker button to the right of "Save Location".
 After that the process is the same as above.

-Once you start creating (and saving in the premium version) a lot of data, you might find that you only want to see some of it on the map.
+Once you start creating a lot of data, you might find that you only want to see some of it on the map.
 There is good news...you can!
 Just start typing in the "Filter your data" box in the menu above the map.
 Your data on the map will start to be filtered by type, species, or name, and data that does not match what you type in will start to be removed from the map.
 Once you delete text from that filter box, your data will get re-added to the map.
 Again, data you create in the free version will not be saved past the current session, once you reload the browser or re-visit the page.